apelland1/helloWorld/README.md

 Github is a website where you can host your code in repositories.
-It makes easy to manage your code and collaberate with other.
-You have access to the history of code
+It makes it easy to manage your code and collaberate with others.

 git clone is used to copy a repository from github to your computer.